 If you choose the URL rewrite method, you will now be able to access your page at the original URL, as well as your new, shorter URL.
 If you choose the 301 or 302 redirect options, visitors accessing the old URL will be automatically redirected to your page at the new location.

-Note: You can modify or shorten URLs for files in your File Storage as well, using the steps outlined above.
+Note: You can modify or shorten URLs for files in your file storage as well.

 Note: In order for a shortcut to accept a URL that may or may not have a trailing slash, the shortcut must be specified to do so: